zowe/docs-site/docs/extend/extend-cli/cli-extending-a-plugin.md

 This allows a separate, standalone Node.js application to use APIs from the sample Typicode plug-in to get data from the REST API at jsonplaceholder.typicode.com.

-The following code is an example of how a Node.js application could apply your API: **[re: Lines 84-86: I did some editing.
-Is this correct?]**
+The following code is an example of how a Node.js application could import classes from your API to interact with the Typicode REST API:

 ```typescript
 import { Typicode } from "@zowe/zowe-cli-sample-plugin";